adnanusman/creactive-plugin/README.md

 It should have a fade in and fade out effect.

 ## How it works

+Download the zip file from GitHub and install it to your WordPress website.

 Create any number of buttons on a page, with the class: viewlist